a-gratton/Rune/README.md

 ## Architecture
 Low level communication is handled via the MQTT messaging protocol with devices running on a shared wireless network.
-The DragonBoard subscripes to a topic using an instance of the mosquitto client, where it recieves messages pushed the the NodeMCU-IMU sensor combination.
+The DragonBoard subscribes to a topic using an instance of the Mosquitto client, where it receives messages pushed the the NodeMCU-IMU sensor combination.

-A python script parses recieved MQTT messages and feeds them into our machine learning model, which then determines what gesture was performed.
+A python script parses received MQTT messages and feeds them into our machine learning model, which then determines what gesture was performed.
 This gesture is then submitted as a POST request to a web front-end to simulate end-effector control.

 ## License